Emergent conformal boundaries from finite-entanglement scaling in matrix product states

 in which $\mathcal{Z}$ is a normalization factor preserving the unit trace of $\rho$.
 The low-lying spectrum of $H_E$ or \emph{entanglement spectrum} often contains fingerprints of the exotic nature of a given quantum state, and can be used as a diagnostic tool in numerical simulations.
 Famous examples are the degeneracies in the entanglement spectrum of a state with symmetry-protected topological (SPT) order in one dimension \cite{Pollmann2010, Chen2011} or the universal form of the entanglement spectrum of a fractional quantum Hall state \cite{Li2008}.
 The entanglement spectrum also directly determines the entanglement entropy in a given state, which has been identified as one of the key quantities for characterizing topological order \cite{Kitaev2006, Levin2006}.

-For \emph{critical} phases, the formalism of conformal field theory (CFT) has revealed universal properties of entanglement spectra in one-dimensional systems \cite{Calabrese2004, Calabrese2008}.
+For \emph{critical} phases, the formalism of conformal field theory (CFT) has revealed universal properties of entanglement spectra in one-dimensional systems \cite{Vidal2003, Calabrese2004, Calabrese2008}.
 It was observed that the structure of the entanglement spectrum in critical spin chains is the one of a boundary conformal field theory (BCFT) \cite{Laeuchli2013}, an observation that was later formalized \cite{Cardy2016}.
-In a more recent work, the effect of introducing a finite gap by a relevant perturbation was tackled in general terms \cite{Cho2017}.
+In a more recent work, the effect of introducing a finite gap by a relevant perturbation was also tackled in general terms \cite{Cho2017}.

 On the other hand, the formalism of tensor networks \cite{mps_peps_review2021} has proven very fruitful for capturing the correlations in \emph{gapped} systems, because they naturally model the entanglement structure inherent in the low energy states in these systems.
-In one dimension, gapped states are described by the class of matrix product states (MPS), to the extent that all gapped phases of 1-D matter can be fully classified by MPS using group cohomology \cite{Pollmann2010, Chen2011}.
-In two dimensions, non-chiral topological order can be classified through the class of projected entangled-pair states \cite{Schuch2010} and tensor networks provide a direct way of calculating the entanglement spectra of chiral topological states \cite{Cirac2011, Poilblanc2015}.
+In one dimension, gapped states are described by the class of matrix product states (MPS), to the extent that all gapped phases of one-dimensional matter can be fully classified by MPS using group cohomology~\cite{Pollmann2010, Chen2011}.
+In two dimensions, non-chiral topological order can be classified through the class of projected entangled-pair states \cite{Schuch2010} and tensor network techniques provide a direct way for calculating the entanglement spectra of chiral topological states \cite{Cirac2011, Poilblanc2015}.